ua1wcz/oranum_codeceptjs_bdd_tests/ABOUT.md

 ##* The Api testcase is not for production!
 ## Potentially unstable, because on high-loaded systems between two requests it is possible to change statuses.
 ## It's a concept of working with the REST testcases.
-For correct use need to move all api functions to another helper\manager\wrapper with full api support.
+For correct use need to use CodeceptJS ApiDataFactory functionality, or move all api functions to another helper\manager\wrapper with full api support.

 ## REQ-2 - *Done.